ifm/developerportal/v1.4.32/_sources/ODS/OccupancyGrid/occupancy_grid.md.txt

 ### Image

-The occupancy grid information as an array[width*height], containing the probability of the cell being occupied.
+The occupancy grid information is an array[width*height], containing the probability of the cell being occupied.
 Every ODS application forwards one single occupancy grid.
 All connected heads are publishing their information into this single grid.
 The center of the grid corresponds to the center of the reference coordinate frame, that is the robot's coordinate frame defined during the calibration.

 We recommend using a probability threshold of 0.5 (127) to assess whether a cell is occupied or not.